Quick Links

 Primary outcomes or results:

-- Presentations from aross the TCU community on advancements in cyberinfrastructure
+• Presentations from across the TCU community on advancements in cyberinfrastructure

-Please contact Alex Grandon for more information on the Annual TCU CI Workshop.
+Please contact Alex Grandon for more information on the TCU CI Workshops.

 The AIHEC Cyberinfrastructure (CI) Team has released an application for all Tribal Colleges and Universities to use to consider becoming a Cyber Team.
 TCUs selected to become a Cyber Team will be provided a $100,000 subaward to advance campus cyberinfrastructure and be engaged with the AIHEC CI Team over a two-year period in a customize program to further develop CI on your TCU campus.
 Initiatives included in the customized program may include: